sarangs1621/Selenium-Automation/README.md

 ## 📬 Contact

-For any questions or issues, please reach out to [your email](mailto:sarangsnair1621@gmail.com).
+For any questions or issues, please reach out to [mail](mailto:sarangsnair1621@gmail.com).